vgpopa/BEP-thesis/README.md

 As of now, PINNs are still very early in development and stand no match against traditional numerical methods to a known PDE.
 They may however provide a useful alternative in the future as they are constantly being improved.

 The thesis has been written as part of the double bachelor's degree programme Applied Physics \& Applied Mathematics at Delft University of Technology.
-Link to thesis will become soon available.
+Link to thesis will become available soon.